 Training Provider led Activities

-The training provider will meet with the line manager and apprentice at regular intervals to plan how this can then be experienced and evidenced in the workplace through real work.
+The training provider may deliver their training in block release, day release, online learning or a bespoke tutor-led timetable.
+They will meet with the line manager and apprentice at regular intervals to plan how this learning can then be applied and evidenced in the workplace through real work.

-- Classroom learning such as lectures, tutorial, presentation, facilitated discussion
+- Classroom learning such as lectures, tutorials, presentations, and facilitated discussions.

-- How to use equipment, complete a skilled task or learn a procedure
+- Teaching how to use equipment, complete a skilled task or learn a process.

 Employer Led activities